Edward Olivares Player Props: Royals vs. Diamondbacks

 Edward Olivares At The Plate

-- Olivares has a double, a triple, two home runs and four walks while hitting .238.
+- Olivares has two doubles, a triple, two home runs and four walks while hitting .250.

-- Olivares enters this game on a four-game hitting streak.
-During his last outings, he's hitting .200 with one homer.
+- Olivares is batting .286 with one homer during his last outings and is riding a five-game hitting streak.

-- In 18 games played this season, he has homered in two of them.
+- In 19 games played this season, he has gone deep in two of them.

-- In five games this season, Olivares has picked up an RBI, with more than one RBI once.
+- Olivares has driven in a run in six games this year (31.6%), including one multiple-RBI game.

-- He has scored at least once six times this year (33.3%), including one multi-run game.
+- In seven of 19 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.